Sure Dividend

 Johnson & Johnson has multiple advantages over its competitors.

-Johnson & Johnson also invests heavily in research and development in order to bring new products to market.
-The company’s R&D budget in 2021 was $14.7 billion.
+Johnson & Johnson also invests heavily in research and development to bring new products to market.
+This investment has resulted in the company’s extensive portfolio of brands that lead their respective categories.

 Johnson & Johnson had EPS growth of almost 12% from 2007 through 2009, an impressive accomplishment given the circumstances of the Great Recession.